makrai/notes/park21-vad-from-categ-emo.md

 * we need to obtain target conditionals for each P (v|X), P (a|X), P (d|X) from categorical emotion labels
+* sorted one-hot labels can be treated as a proxy of target conditionals
 * we minimize the distances between the true and predicted P (·|X)s
   * Since we sorted the labels, there is ordering among the classes
   * This should be taken into account during optimization, so